nes-lab/shepherd/software/firmware/pru0-cython-module/readme.md

 	- adding cdefs
 	- introducing class to handle it as a python object
 	- see second point in todo

+- made setup.py more modular and explicit
+- transformed .pyx-file into class -> still without data-transformations
+- updated install-instructions
+- guessed the interface of the module for testing.py

 todo:
 - testing.py fails -> Segmentation Fault